TomasHubelbauer/net-ecosystem-review/README.md

 ## To-Do

-Add left and right arrows for switching to prev and next record.

 Provide another view with a chart showing stars of each project on a line chart.

 Load notes for each item from README.md by parsing it and looking for headers